Mrcl3/Compose-your-services/README.md

-# Detector Control System for mSTS (tested on Debian and Ubuntu)
+# Detector Control System example
 This Detector Control System is deployed with usage of docker-compose (compose file format 3.7), which is a tool for defining and running multi-container Docker application.
 This application requires docker engine version 18.06.0+.

 DCS contains most essential blocks (containers) for proper operation of the certain experimental setup: